Where does Fotoware store data?

 Fotoware stores all data from its operational systems on Fotoware's own servers in the Azure cloud or on Azure PaaS Services.

 More information on Azure security can be found in Microsoft's documentation: https://www.microsoft.com/en-us/trustcenter/security/azure-security

-We also use several subprocessors to provide supportive services for our SaaS offering, among other things for email services and for the services used to operate our customer support center.
-Your rights of access, to erasure and to portability under GDPR are maintained through your contract with FotoWare.
+We also use several subprocessors to provide supportive services for our SaaS offering, among other things, for email services and the services used to operate our customer support center.
+Your rights of access, erasure, and portability under GDPR are maintained through your contract with Fotoware.

 We are also in the process of implementing a complete security review routine, which will be reviewed and updated regularly to keep us on top of security matters.

 How does Fotoware secure customer and user data in the SaaS offering?

 Fotoware SaaS runs on the Microsoft Azure cloud platform.
 Fotoware SaaS customers who upload data to the tenant can rest assured that the data is encrypted in transit and at rest.

 If a customer wishes to assign a custom domain name to the tenant, we will assist in installing a trusted certificate on the server infrastructure for secure, encrypted client-server connections.
 In addition, data is encrypted on the Azure Cloud when it is committed to storage.
 When the data is requested, it is decrypted on demand.